Skip to Content

 Benefits of family-based visas include:

-• Reuniting with family members in the U.S.
+• Reuniting with family members in the U.S. - Bringing families together

-• Potential path to permanent residency and citizenship
+• Potential path to permanent residency and citizenship - Offering a secure future

-• Access to work and study opportunities in the U.S.
+• Access to work and study opportunities in the U.S. - Expanding personal growth

-• Opportunity to live and build a life with your loved ones
+• Opportunity to live and build a life with your loved ones - Enabling a complete family life

 Whether you are seeking to sponsor a family member or looking to obtain a family-based visa, our team is dedicated to providing personalized legal assistance to help you navigate the immigration system with confidence.
+Our in-depth consultations aim to clarify the complexities of each application stage, ensuring you are well-equipped to make informed decisions about your immigration journey.

 When Kanu & Associates, P.C., examines your case, we will first need to know what your status is within the US.
 Your status will determine which family members or future family members (fiancé) you can bring to the US.
-Our immigration lawyers in Phoenix, Arizona can walk you through each of these steps.
+Our immigration lawyers in Phoenix, Arizona, can walk you through each of these steps.

 Generally speaking, you may help a family member immigrate here if you are a US citizen, a permanent resident (or “green card” holder), or a refugee or asylee admitted as such within the past two years.

 The next step will be to determine your options depending on your relationship with the person you wish to sponsor.
 The relative’s age and marital status may be factors as well.
+Our firm plays a pivotal role in analyzing your specific circumstances, providing customized strategies to address every unique situation.
+Each immigration path has its regulations and intricacies, and our personalized service ensures you receive guidance specific to your case requirements.

 What to Do If You Are a US Citizen